holoskii/Arduino/README.md

 ard_compile    # Compile and upload the sketch into Arduino
 ard_read       # Read and save to file in append mode
 ard_read_clear # Read and save to file, delete old data
-ard_plot       # Run python script and show plot in real-time
+ard_plot       # Run python script and show plot in real-time ard_update_me  # Pull new code from git, update fish.
+Make sure internet connection is on
 </pre>

+# Notes
+If there are strange issues and you suspect timer corruption, use change ENABLE_TIMER to 0 in sketch.ino

 # Setup
 ## Hardware setup